 - At the MSC, you and the claims administrator will answer the judge’s questions.
 If a settlement isn’t possible, the judge will schedule a trial.

 - If your claim is denied again at the trial, you have the option to file a Petition for Reconsideration.

 These five steps can be complex, but hiring an attorney can help you ensure that your documentation is in order and you meet all relevant deadlines.
 Not only will an experienced lawyer help you with the legal requirements for your case, but they can also help you face this process with greater confidence.

 If these steps sound confusing and difficult, don’t worry.
-That’s what we’re here for: to guide you through every part of the process and take the stress off your shoulders.
-To get the clear, legal help you need, contact Leep, Tescher, Helfman and Zanze to set up a free consultation today.
-Call us at 530-710-8522 or reach us online.
+That’s what the legal team at LTHZ Law is here for: to guide you through every part of the process and take the stress off your shoulders.
+To get the clear, legal help you need, contact the Redding office to set up a free consultation today.
+Call the firm at 530-710-8522 or reach out online.